hlennon/copulaIVTS/README.md

-All statistical (R and SAS) codes used to implement a Monte Carlo Expectation Maximisation tent Class algorithm for maximum likelihood estimation of the dependence parameters of a digitised Gaussian ARMA model.
-Further described in the manuscript "Estimation of a digitised Gaussian ARMA model by Monte Carlo Expectation Maximisation", and in PhD Thesis format here ("https://www.research.manchester.ac.uk/portal/files/54587851/FULL_TEXT.PDF").
+All statistical R codes used to implement a Monte Carlo Expectation Maximisation tent Class algorithm for maximum likelihood estimation of the dependence parameters of a digitised Gaussian ARMA model are provided in a package named copulaIVTS.

+Details are described in the manuscript "Estimation of a digitised Gaussian ARMA model by Monte Carlo Expectation Maximisation", and further described in PhD Thesis format here ("https://www.research.manchester.ac.uk/portal/files/54587851/FULL_TEXT.PDF").

 Available at https://doi.org/10.1016/j.csda.2018.10.015